liveteach/liveteach-web3/dapp/src/components/markdown/classroomAdmin/classroomAdminTeachers.md

 ## Setting Up Teachers For A Classroom

-Adding teachers to a classroom once the classroom has been created can be achieved by accessing the Classroom Admin Screen (accessible if your wallet you are connecting with is setup as an administrator), Click the "ADD" button on the top right of the Teachers table:
+Adding teachers to a classroom once the classroom has been created can be achieved by accessing the Classroom Admin Screen (accessible if the wallet you are connecting with is set up as an administrator), Click the "ADD" button on the top right of the Teachers table:

 ![](https://i.ibb.co/cTyqnDc/classroom-Admin-Screen.png)